BBQLOVER65/Jinquilivuscript/README.md

 # Jinquilivuscript
-jinquilivu's epic script real (for washiez)
+jinquilivus' epic script real (for washiez and bloxton)